mikependon/RepoDB.NET/pages/operations/executequery.md

 #### Array Parameters (for the IN keyword)

-You can pass an array of values if you are using an `IN` keyword.
+You can pass an array of values if you are using the `IN` keyword.

 ```csharp
 using (var connection = new SqlConnection(connectionString))